alanbchristie/cylc-docker/README.md

 >   I'm using OSX (10.13.5) and docker-compose (1.21.1)

 ## Running the image
-There's no `CMD` or `ENTRYPOINT` at the moment so, to spin the image up, you can run the following to get to the user shell: -
+To spin the image up, you can run the following to get to the `cylc` user's bash shell: -

-    docker run -it --rm alanbchristie/cylc:7.7.0 /bin/bash
+    docker run -it --rm alanbchristie/cylc:7.7.0

 ---

 [cylc]: https://cylc.github.io/cylc/

 Alan Christie
 June 2018